igorcasmarques/igorcasmarques.github.io/my-story/8-graduation-u-of-u.md

 It would be the third time I left my wife behind in Chile because I was impatient.

 At least my heart was in the right place this time.
-I wanted to go back to Orem by myself so I could stuff a small container with our belongings and then drive our family car with the rest of our stuff to Amherst, NY, where we had rented an apartment.
+I wanted to go back to Orem by myself so I could stuff a small container with our belongings and then drive our family car with the rest of our things to Amherst, NY, where we had rented an apartment.
 When Vero and Samuel arrived in Amherst a week later, they'd find a fully furnished home with all utilities running.

 My goal was to make their transition as smooth as possible.
-I did not realize that, for Vero, the hardest part of the transition would be hopping from long flight to long flight by herself with a toddler in tow.
+I did not realize that, for Vero, the hardest part of the transition would be hopping from flight to flight by herself with a toddler in tow.

 [^1]: I'm told more modern houses in Chile, particularly of the upper middle-class, do feature fibreglass insulation, although central heating is still rare.
 [^2]: One day I'll write a detailed story of the Marques of Avanca so my descendants can have an additional resource to consult when they start getting curious about their origins like I did.